Virginia Indians, European Settlers, and Colonial Heroes–William Fleming and Andrew Lewis

 The Brown House Parlor

-A late Victorian parlor furnished with antiques original to the house during the Brown family’s residence in the 1800s.
+The Williams-Brown House is the heart of the Salem Museum.
+The parlor is furnished with late Victorian antiques original to the house during the Brown family’s residence in the 1800s.

 History in Oak Frames: The Courthouse Portraits of 1910